mateoespinosa/mateoespinosa.github.io/_posts/2019-05-20-kolmogov-complexity.md

 ## Further Reading

 I am planning on making at least one more post on the topic of Kolmogorov complexity as this post served mostly as an introductory survey and barely touched the surface of what this area is capable of.
-I originally intended to make a short post but as you can probably tell it got really out of hands, so I will provide some more insights on this subject in another post.
+I originally intended to make a short post but as you can probably tell it got really out of hand, so I will provide some more insights on this subject in another post.
 If in the meantime you want to learn more about it, here are a few references which I found very useful while writing this post:
 - [An Introduction to Kolmogorov Complexity and its Applications](https://www.amazon.com/Introduction-Kolmogorov-Complexity-Applications-Computer/dp/0387339981) by Ming Li and Paul Vitányi: it is my understanding that this is the standard textbook for this subject.
 It is very complete and has a vast number of different sections on applications of Kolmogorov complexity.
 My only warning is that it may require a strong mathematical background so if you are rusty make sure to go through the entire first chapter on the required background.
 - [Kolmogorov Complexity survey](https://people.cs.uchicago.edu/~fortnow/papers/kaikoura.pdf) by Lance Fortnow: useful if you already know something about the subject as it jumps immediately into the results.
 Still shows a lot of very interesting results in a very concise manner.